Flag of Lazio

 The flag of Lazio is one of the symbols of the region of Lazio, Italy.
-The flag is not currently official, but is in common use.
+The flag is currently only de facto official, but is in common use.

 Symbolism

 The flag is the coat of arms of Lazio surrounded by laurel and olive branches, surmounted by a golden crown on a sky-blue field with the words "Regione Lazio" in gold.
+The coat of arms of the Lazio region consists of an octagon edged in gold in which the coat of arms of the province of Rome are inserted in the centre and the coats of arms of the provinces of Frosinone, Latina, Rieti and Viterbo tied together by a tricolour ribbon.